robertseaton/robertseaton.github.com/_posts/2014-04-30-why-category-theory-matters.markdown

 !["A picture of objects and arrows in category theory."](/img/category-theory.png)

-The subject's major insight is, in order to understand something, focus on the structure persevering mappings of that something -- the legal translations.
+The subject's major insight is, in order to understand something, focus on the structure preserving mappings of that something -- the legal translations.

 # What the excitement is about